luminitap/github-slideshow/_posts/0000-01-02-luminitap.md

 layout: slide
 title: "Welcome to github Luminitap's slide!"
 ---
-This is my Awesome slide :tada:
+This is my Awesome slide slide :tada:
 Use the left arrow to go back!